kandjiabdou/turtleiutv/README.rst

 `Macewan University <http://macewan.ca/wcm/index.htm>`_ that built Turtle as a class assignment (the other was `PACattack <http://macewancmpt395.github.io/PACattack/>`_;
 I could have based this on either, but I had to pick one).

+This extension was made as part of a 3-month internship at the iut of villetaneuse under the supervision of `M. Lacroix <https://github.com/mathieuLacroix>`_.

 Install it in a terminal/command prompt with::